abdulmalik97/MoralisAPIReference/versioned_docs/version-2.0/modules/evmApi.md

 Gets NFTs owned by the given address
 * The response will include status [SYNCED/SYNCING] based on the contracts being indexed.
-* Use the token_address param to get results for a specific contract only
+* Use the tokenAddress param to get results for a specific contract only
 * Note results will include all indexed NFTs
-* Any request which includes the token_address param will start the indexing process for that NFT collection the very first time it is requested
+* Any request which includes the tokenAddress param will start the indexing process for that NFT collection the very first time it is requested

 ```js